 Marketers who focus on improving their marketing funnels achieve far better results than their competitors.

-This guide will show you what a marketing funnel is, all the steps to implement a funnel successfully, tools to assist in the process, and how to track success.
+This guide will show you what a digital marketing funnel is, all the steps to create a funnel, tools to assist in the process, and how to track success.

 What is a Marketing Funnel, and Why Do You Need One?

 Marketing funnels – sometimes called conversion funnels – is the art of moving a potential customer from the awareness stage to the action stage.

 At the beginning of the marketing cycle (“awareness” stage), the pool of potential customers is broad, but as we get closer to the “decision” stage (to buy or not to buy), some customers drop off.
 You can visualize this process as a funnel (hence the name) – wide at the top and narrowing down from consideration to purchase.

 There will always be more people in the awareness part of the funnel than actual paying customers, and that’s fine as long as you can identify leaks in your marketing funnel, improve conversion rates, and find ways to attract new prospects to the funnel.

 Funnels are typically divided into three stages, though some marketers add additional levels after the conversion stage (for up-selling, cross-selling, and brand advocacy).
 To simplify things, we will cover only the three main ones in this article.